top of page

 Lemon Drizzle Loaf Mix

 This recipe uses our Lemon Drizzle Loaf Mix to make baking simple, reliable and deeply satisfying — the kind of cake that feels just as right for afternoon tea as it does for slicing thickly and tucking into a tin for later.
+Bright, gently sharp and deeply comforting — this is lemon drizzle baking at its best. 🍋Simple ingredients, reliable results, and a cake you’ll come back to again and again.

 You will need